tldr-pages/tldr/pages/common/kubectl.md

 `kubectl explain pods.spec.containers`

 - Print the logs for a container in a pod or specified resource:

 `kubectl logs my-pod`

-- Run command in an existing pod
+- Run command in an existing pod:

 `kubectl exec my-pod -- ls /`